Public participation: Heritage

-Around the globe experts work closely with local communities.
+Around the globe, experts work closely with local communities.
 Local communities are crucial stakeholders for heritage.

 Consultation with local communities is acknowledged formally in cultural management processes.
-They are necessary for defining the significance of a cultural place/site, otherwise you run the risk to oversee many values, focusing on “experts’” views.
+They are necessary for defining the significance of a cultural place/site, otherwise you run the risk of overseeing many values, focusing on "experts'" views.
 This has been the case in heritage management until the end of the 20th century.
 A paradigm shift started with the Burra Charter by ICOMOS Australia in 1979 and was later developed by the work of the GCI around 2000.
-Today, so called “value-led conservation” is at the base of heritage management for WH sites: establishing stakeholders and associated values is a fundamental step in creating a Management Plan for such sites.
+Today, so called "value-led conservation" is at the base of heritage management for WH sites: establishing stakeholders and associated values is a fundamental step in creating a Management Plan for such sites.

 The concept of stakeholders has widened to include local communities.